 Command(s) completed successfully.

 Now let me add the constraint.
-Here, we use the Alter Table to alter the content, and then used the ADD Constraint statement to add the constraint.
+Here, we used the Alter Table to alter the content and used the ADD Constraint statement to add the constraint.

 ALTER TABLE [dbo].[tblEmployee] ADD CONSTRAINT [FK_tblDepartment_tblEmployee_DeptID] FOREIGN KEY([DeptID]) REFERENCES [dbo].[tblDepartment] ([ID])